 SDSC provides and supports a wide range of computing and data resources for the research community.
 These resources are available for use by the University of California researchers, to academic researchers in the U.S, and to industry affiliates.

-The newest SDSC addition to XSEDE, with a theoretical peak speed of 100 TF, contains 324 nodes, each with four 8-core Magny core processors and 64GB of memory.
+Another XSEDE resource, with a theoretical peak speed of 100 TF, contains 324 nodes, each with four 8-core Magny core processors and 64GB of memory.
 Trestles also incorporates 120 GB of local flash storage on every node.
 This resource is targeted towards XSEDE users requiring 1024 cores or fewer and long running jobs (up to multiple weeks).
 Trestles is for XSEDE users only.
 Trestles User Guide